Kairotic/liveloom/paper/paper.md

 Live coding of music is often characterised by comparatively slow, continuous changes.
 Changes are heard immediately, but the complexity of music grows with the code.
-The experience of the live loom is rather different, where a small change tends to have a large, global effect, but each change takes time to become apparent; rows are only produced at a rate of a few per minute, and it might take two or three
+The experience of the Live Loom is rather different, where a small change tends to have a large, global effect, but each change takes time to become apparent; rows are only produced at a rate of a few per minute, and it might take two or three